William Keohane talks about founding Trans Limerick Community.

 I had hoped that I’d be able to find something closer to Limerick that I could go to, but I searched, and I sent emails to a number of places.
 There wasn’t anything.
 Then, lockdown started.
 Online, I found a couple of support groups that were hosting monthly virtual meetings, and I signed into meetings that were based out of Wicklow, and Waterford.
 People were friendly, and empathetic, but (as was the case for everyone during the early days of lockdown) they were so far away.

 Before the first TLC meeting, I really wasn’t sure how many people would attend.
-Lilith and her colleague Noah Halpin, from TENI, offered to come along as a show of support, which was very much appreciated.
+The founders of TENI, offered to come along as a show of support, which was very much appreciated.
 At the other meetings I had attended in Dublin, and online with the Waterford and Wicklow groups, even when it was a small number of us, the support (and even just the conversation) was meaningful.
-So, I thought that if maybe five or six people showed up to the first meeting — and already, Lilith and Noah had confirmed — then I would consider it to be a success.
+So, I thought that if maybe five or six people showed up to the first meeting — and already with the support of TENI — then I would consider it to be a success.

 Twenty people joined us on Zoom for our first meeting.
 It was then that I realized this was clearly something that people wanted, and maybe that they had been looking for.
 It just hadn’t happened yet.